justinnk/bss-simulation-study/review/README.md

 ## Preparation

-1. clone this repository to your harddrive using git: `git clone https://github.com/justinnk/bss-simulation-study` (if you don't have git, you can also download it as `.zip`-archive from the above link)
+1. clone this repository to your harddrive using git: `git clone https://github.com/justinnk/bss-simulation-study` (if you don't have git, you can also download it as `.zip`-archive from the above link or via it's DOI)
 2. remove the `.gitignore` files in the following folders: `extended_simulation/Formulas`, `extended_simulation/Traces`, `extended_simulation/Results`, `real_analysis/Traces`, `real_analysis/Formulas` and `validation_simulation/results`.
 In most file explorers you have to activate the option "show hidden files" in order to see those.
-3. todo: data
+3. download the two datasets from [here](https://doi.org/10.5281/zenodo.3702259) and place the two `csv` files together with the license in the `data` folder.
 4. Navigate to the `notebooks` folder and execute the commands `python3 extract_stations.py` and `python3 extrapolate_demand.py`.
 This should generate two new datasets named `trips_08-2019_latent_demand.csv` and `stations_aug.csv` in the `data` folder

 ## Section 3 (Figures 2, 3 and 4)